Backless dress

-A backless dress is a style of women’s clothing designed to expose the wearer's back.
+A backless dress is a style of women's clothing designed to expose the wearer's back.
 The back may be either partially exposed with a low cut or fully exposed with the use of strings.
 A backless dress is most commonly worn on formal occasions or as evening wear or as wedding dresses and can be of any length, from a miniskirt-length to floor-length.
-Other backless styles include backless swimsuits and tops, such as a haltertop.
+Other backless styles include backless swimsuits and tops, such as a halter top.

 Evolution

 Backless dresses first appeared in the 1920s.
 In the 1930s, the style became associated with the sun tanning fashions of the time, and the backless dress was a way of showing off a tan, usually without tan lines.
 The wearer usually had to be slim to be able to pull off the effect.
 In December 1937, the actress Micheline Patton was controversially filmed from behind while wearing a backless dress in the final episode of the early BBC fashion documentary Clothes-Line.
 The illusion of nudity led to outraged viewers writing in to complain, and Pearl Binder, who co-presented the show, quipped, "Grandmamma looks back but Micheline has no back to be seen."